Rules and Procedures

 d. for the First Vice-President: the Second Vice-President becomes acting First Vice-President until the end of the year and First Vice-President the following year.

-In cases c, d, and e, the Past President will become the seventh voting member of the Executive Committee.
+In cases c, d, and e, the Past President will become the seventh Voting Executive Committee Member.

 4.3.
 Election of Council Members

-The Nominating Committee for Officers and Council shall nominate two candidates for each vacant seat on the Council.
-If a candidate has two substantial affiliations in two different regions, the Nominating Committee can choose the region of affiliation for the purpose of nomination but must have the approval of the Regional Standing Committee for the region to be represented to use the candidate’s secondary affiliation.
-Nominees must be Active Fellows, except in the case of voting members of Regional Standing Committees elected by the members of the Society in that region (see Section 6.1).
+The Nominating Committee for Officers and Council shall nominate two (2) candidates for each vacant seat on the Council.
+If a candidate has two (2) substantial affiliations in two (2) different regions, the Nominating Committee can choose the region of affiliation for the purpose of nomination but must have the approval of the Regional Standing Committee for the region to be represented to use the candidate’s secondary affiliation.
+Nominees must be Active Fellows, except in the case of members of Regional Standing Committees elected by the Members of the Society in that region (see Section 6.1).

-At least one of the candidates for the Council from each region must currently be a voting member of the corresponding Regional Standing Committee elected by the members of the Society in that region, unless all eligible candidates are already members of the Council.
+At least one (1) of the candidates for the Council from each region must currently be a voting member of the corresponding Regional Standing Committee elected by the Members of the Society in that region, unless all eligible candidates are already members of the Council.

 If a member of the Council makes a permanent move between regions, he/she will be considered as a Council member from the original region for the year after his/her move.
 The regional location will then be changed for the remainder of his/her term, and the number of open vacancies in the following year’s election will be adjusted to return the number of Council members from each region to the normal composition.